jimhigson/oboe.js/writing/main/5_Implementation.md

 applications not already using require.
 Overall, Require seems more suited to developing whole applications than programming libraries.

-Rather than look further for sophisticated means to perform concatenation, having abandoned require I decided to pick up the simplest tool which could possibly work.
+Having abandoned require rather than look for another sophisticated means to perform concatenation I decided to pick up the simplest tool which could possibly work, a Grunt module which works like the unix `cat` command.
 With only 15 source Javascript files manually finding a working order by drawing a graph on paper isn't a daunting task.
 As new files are added it is simple to find a place to insert them into the list.
+I adjusted each Javascript file to, when loaded directly, place its API in the global namespace, then post-concatenation wrapped the combined in a single function, converting the APIs inside the function from global to the scope of that function, thereby hiding the implementation for code outside of Oboe.

 For future consideration there is Browserify.
 This library reverses the 'browser first' image of Javascript by converting applications targeted